Free Printable: Low Carb & Keto Food List

 -

-Let the pudding cool for about 10 minutes, until cooled enough not to melt plastic wrap to be placed over it.
+Pour the mixture into a glass bowl or container.
+Let it cool for about 10 minutes, whisking occasionally, until cooled enough not to melt plastic wrap to be placed over it.
 Whisk again to get rid of any film on top.

 -